 - Prof. James McCluskey, Principal Investigator

-- Dr. Jamie Rossjohn, Co-Investigator
+- Prof. Jamie Rossjohn, Research Associate

-- Dr. Anthony Purcell, Associate
+- Dr Anthony Purcell, Research Associate

-- University of Melbourne, Melbourne, Australia
+- The University of Melbourne, Parkville, Australia

 Long-term transplant rejection in recipients of kidney and other solid organ transplants is due to an attack on the grafted organ by the T cells of the immune system.
 This attack results from mistaken identity of the transplanted tissue that resembles an infection to the unsuspecting immune system.
 The molecular recognition events that occur in transplant rejection are very poorly understood.
 This research aims to determine exactly how and why this case of mistaken identity occurs at a molecular level.

 The project will first determine the three-dimensional structure of several protein receptors that T cells normally use to detect common viral infections but which are also known to attack tissue grafts from unrelated individuals.
-We will also identify the exact molecules that are recognised on transplanted organs during immune rejection and compare these with the molecules that are normally recognised during viral infections.
+We will also identify the exact molecules that are recognised on transplanted organs during immune rejection and compare these to the molecules that are normally recognised during viral infections.
 Once these molecules are identified we plan to determine their shape at the atomic level by X-ray crystallography.
 By comparing exactly how the same receptors that recognise viruses also recognise foreign tissues we hope to learn more about the basic mechanisms by which T cell receptors interact with host tissues and organ grafts.